 The Permit Scheme sets down the application and response times for dealing with permit applications and permit variation applications electronically in the table below.
 In all cases given in the table, the time period is measured from the time of receipt of the application by the Permit Authority.
 A "response" means a Permit Grant, Permit Refusal or a Permit Modification Request.
-In
+In the case of either of the latter two options where there are reasons why the permit cannot be granted in the terms applied for, the response terms will explain the reasons to the applicant and if relevant what needs to be altered to make the application acceptable.

-ACTIVITY TYPE Minimum appl ahead of propos ication periods sed start date Minimum period before permit expires for application Response time permit or se information or d eeking further Response times to applications for permit variations Application for provisional advance authorisation Application for permit for variation (including extension) Application for provisional advance authorisation Application for permit Major 3 Months 10 Days 2 days or 20% of the 1 calendar month 5 days Standard n/a 10 Days original n/a 5 days 2 days Minor n/a 3 Days duration n/a 2 days 2 dayo Immediate n/a 2 Hours after whichever is longest n/a 2 days
+ACTIVITY TYPE Minimum appl ahead of propos ication periods sed start date period before permit or Response times for issuing a ermit or seeking further information or discussion Application for provisional advance authorisation Application for permit for variation (including extension) Application for provisional advance authorisation Application for permit Major 3 Months 10 Days 2 days or 20% of the 1 calendar month 5 days Standard n/a 10 Days original n/a 5 days 2 days Minor n/a 3 Days duration n/a 2 days 2 dayo Immediate n/a 2 Hours after whichever is longest n/a 2 days